 - You paste one line of code into the website.

 - Visitors click the bubble and chat.
-Replies come from your agent’s prompt, with the recent conversation kept in context per visitor.
+Replies come from your agent’s prompt, knowledge bases, and tools, with the recent conversation kept in context per visitor.

 - Every conversation shows up in your dashboard under Conversations, and each message in Message Logs.